Mephiles/torntools_extension/CONTRIBUTING.md

     * Both the feature's CSS and JS scripts should reside in the same directory.
         * Don't include empty CSS files.
     * The loading of the script is done in `manifest.json`, so that we can find which page has which features.
+        * If a script should be loaded at `document_start`, then the file should have the `.entry.js
 * All features should be in its own anonymous function, in the files as specified above.
     * In this function, you register the feature in the Feature Manager.
         * `name` is a string with the feature name.